deadlykam/CodeOptPro_Godot/README.md

 3. Fixed a bug where __time_delta_ value wasn't calculated properly.
 4. Added _auto setup object_ feature.
 This feature allows setup to happen during the auto setup process in the editor mode.
 5. Added print debug feature.
 This feature will help the user to debug a script much better.
+6. Added pooling system feature.
+This feature will help with performance by reusing certain objects.
 ***
 ## Bug Fixes:
 1. Fixed a bug in auto setup process where the number of auto setup object calls are increasing exponentially after each process call.
 This was due to the array of the auto setup objects NOT being cleared after each process call.
 This bug has been fixed.